 A: Give your home the makeover it deserves without putting a hole in your wallet.
-Remodeling can get expensive, however adding a fresh coat of paint to your room can make a huge change and fit your budget.
+Remodeling can get expensive, however adding a fresh coat of paint to your room can make a huge change and still fit your budget.

 Choose the Perfect Color

 Choosing the perfect color is the key to livening up a space.
 If you want to make your small space feel light and airy, go for a lighter color like Delicate White.
 A dark, more saturated color like Tattle Tail tends to make walls feel closer if you are going for a cozy feel.
-Neutrals are good for rooms where you do a lot of entertaining like a living or dining room.
+Neutrals, like Toasted Almond, are good for rooms where you do a lot of entertaining like a living or dining room.
 Save your favorite color for a personal space like a bedroom.

 The first thing you need to do is remove everything from the room you are painting.
 You don’t want to risk getting paint on your expensive couch, or trip over one of the kids' toys.
 Take off all pictures from the walls, curtains, and other décor.
 For objects in a room that are more difficult to remove, like kitchen appliances, try to pull them away from the wall and cover them with a drop cloth.

 In order for your paint job to look consistent, you must start with a surface that is even and smooth.
 That means that you must patch holes and fill in cracks before you begin.
 This will give you a good, level surface to start with.